When must employers carry workers' compensation insurance?

 Businesses that are exempt from the coverage requirement may voluntarily choose to come under the protection of the Workers' Compensation Act by acquiring insurance.
 This protects workers in case of an injury and protects the business from lawsuits through the exclusive remedy doctrine of workers' compensation.
 An employer in an exempt category who chooses to have coverage may purchase coverage.

 Employers without workers' compensation insurance do not have any special protection in case of a workplace injury.
 An injured employee is free to file a tort liability lawsuit against an employer, without defined limits on the damage award.

 Penalties for Non-Coverage

 Businesses that fail to obtain workers' compensation insurance despite being legally required to do so may incur penalties ranging in severity from monetary fines to injunctions against the business.
 The WCA's Employer Compliance Bureau will contact the uninsured business, and if it fails to obtain coverage, the business owner will be summoned for a hearing at the WCA.
-The WCA also has the authority to file injunctions against a non-compliant businesses to temporarily cease operations until coverage is obtained.
+The WCA also has the authority to file injunctions against a non-compliant business to temporarily cease operations until coverage is obtained.

 If an accident occurs and the business does not have insurance as required by law, then the business can be liable for paying the cost of medical treatment and a percentage of the injured worker's wages.
 Find out more about the Uninsured Employers' Fund.